Wikimedia-ID/Wikimedia-ID.github.io/besutkode/university-modules-en.md

     Besut Kode task, which will not be used in the elimination round.
     Participants may use this example task to prepare for the elimination round.

-0. Elimination round (Ock 20 - Nov 20)
+0. Elimination round (Oct 20 - Nov 20)

     The elimination round consists of five tasks, performed consecutively, including tasks that will prepare the participant for working effectively on an open source project, as is required for GSOC projects: